JennEYoon/learn-mldl/dlai/dlai-class2/week5/Gradient Checking/readme.md

 Meetup start in January 2020 with Class 2 of Andrew Ng's DeepLearning.AI Specialization on Coursera.org.

-## Date: Dec 14, 2019 start
+## Date: January 14, 2020 start

 ## Author:  Jennifer Yoon

 ### Tasks Next:

  * Download files for all of class 2.
- * Setup CoLab environment to run Coursera Notebook
+ * Setup CoLab environment to run Coursera Notebook.
- * Also setup Ubuntu environment on my laptop to run Coursera Notebook
+ * Also setup Ubuntu Linux environment on my laptop.